 - Consume a lot of liquids.
 Don't drink tap water.
 Use only bottled water which is always kept in the back of your automobile.

-- Bring your personal medical kit and pest resilient.
+- Bring your medical kit and pest resilience.

 - To avoid fungus and parasitic attacks, keep legs clean and dry, and do not go without shoes.